 The Downward Spiral: A Detour to the ER

-- Just as I was expecting our daughter, my husband’s job moved us to… a rather touristy destination that is a very insular community.
+- Some time later, my husband’s job moved us to… a rather touristy destination and grifter magnet, that is a very insular community.
+Transplants are sometimes tolerated, but never truly welcome or part of things.

 - I listened to those who told me, emphatically, that writing was to be just a hobby.
 Our family has to be careful where what neighborhood we live in, and in this corner of the world, neighborhoods that tolerate interracial couples aren’t cheap.